 Always disposed of after the duration of a drink, straws are the ultimate throw-away item.
+And sadly, recycling plastic straws to dispose of them correctly poses problems due to their lightweight.
 Straws almost certainly make the very simple act of drinking perhaps a little easier.
 At the same time, we've also created an almighty amount of waste.

-Incredibly a massive 8 million tons of plastic7 (straws and more) enters our oceans each year.
+Incredibly a massive 8 million tons of plastic4 (straws and more) enters our oceans each year.

 There's little question that the environmental impact of plastic straws leaves a lot to be desired.
-More recently we've seen an increase in environmental campaigning to phase out plastic straws.
-And alongside this rise in awareness more people choosing to use reusable straws.
+More recently, we've seen increased environmental campaigning to phase out plastic straws.
+And alongside this rise in awareness, more people choose to use reusable straws.

-In 2018 the EU announced it was banning plastic straws, cutlery and plated by 2021.
-Straws consumed to date will still be with us for a very long time yet.
+In 2018 the EU announced it was banning plastic straws, cutlery, and plates by 2021.
+Straws consumed to date will still be with us for a long time.
 Yet, time appears to be nearly up for the plastic straw.

 Written with love by TRVST to inspire us all to act for a better world.

 |Butterfly proboscis: combining a drinking straw with a nanosponge facilitated diversification of feeding habits, Daria Monaenkova , Matthew S. Lehnert , Taras Andrukh , Charles E. Beard , Binyamin Rubin , Alexander Tokarev , Wah-Keat Lee , Peter H. Adler , and Konstantin G. Kornev, 17 August 2011.